 Closing.
 The final paragraph consists of standard legal language that varies depending on whether enforcement action is involved.

-The signature of the appropriate NRC official is followed by the docket number(s), license number(s), enclosures distribution list.NOV (If Applicable).
+The signature of the appropriate NRC official is followed by the docket number(s), license number(s), enclosures, and cc: list.
+The distribution list is then on the concurrence page.
+The LISTSERV® cc is meant for external recipients and the distribution list is for internal recipients.
+An example is below.

+Docket No. 70-XXXX

+License No. SNM-XXXX

+Enclosure:

+As stated

+cc w/ encl: Distribution via LISTSERV®

+DISTRIBUTION:

+X. XXXX, RII (Director)

+X. XXXX, RII (BC)

+X. XXXX, RII (SRI)

+X. XXXX, RII (SPI)

+X. XXXX, RII (PI)

+X. XXXX, NMSS (PM)

+PUBLIC

+Add additional NRC staff to the distribution list if needed.

+NOV (If Applicable).
 Licensees are officially notified that they have failed to meet regulatory requirements when NRC issues an NOV.
 An NOV may be sent to licensees as part of a package of documents which also includes a cover letter and associated inspection report.
 An NOV may be sent with a cover letter which refers to an inspection report that was distributed previously.
 An NOV should not be sent to the licensee in advance of the inspection report.

 Every NOV must be clear, so that there is little doubt that the licensee (or other interested reader) can understand the basis for the violation.
 The licensee may not agree with the NRC basis, but they must understand the NRC position.